AzureOrange404/DangerousWiki/docs/guides/terminal/enter.md

 To enter the RetroPie Terminal simply connect a keyboard to the Raspberry Pi and configure it inside EmulationStation as a controller.

-After configuring press the F4 key on the keyboard and RetroPie will switch to terminal.
+After configuring press the F4 key (or ALT + F4) on the keyboard and RetroPie will switch to terminal.

 Using the terminal any Linux package may be installed and executed.